 At the primary level of NAP membership, regular members receive all of the standard benefits of NAP membership after demonstrating basic knowledge of parliamentary principles by correctly answering questions drawn from a list of 300 questions related to parliamentary procedure.
 Regular membership demonstrates a commitment to learning and practicing fair and effective democratic processes, and allows members to participate more fully in the activities of the National Association of Parliamentarians.
 Regular members help introduce provisional members to parliamentary concepts; serve their local and state/province organizations in leadership roles; and can serve as a delegate to state/province and national conventions.
-For more information on applying for membership and preparing for the membership examination, visit the Application Page.
+For more information on applying for membership and preparing for the membership examination, visit the NAP website.

-While not providing membership privileges at the national level, most units offer provisional membership to people who are interested in learning about parliamentary procedure, but who do not yet have enough knowledge to feel comfortable taking the NAP membership examin.
+While not providing membership privileges at the national level, most units offer provisional membership to people who are interested in learning about parliamentary procedure, but who do not yet have enough knowledge to feel comfortable taking the NAP membership exam.
 Provisional members participate fully in the business of their units, using this opportunity to learn about parliamentary procedure through education sessions; gain practical experience by serving on a committee or as an elected officer in a supportive environment; and ask questions of experienced parliamentarians.

 Registered Parliamentarian® (RP) status demonstrates an in-depth knowledge of parliamentary procedure.
 The NAP Registration Examination tests the member's knowledge in four key areas of parliamentary procedure—motions and related procedures; meetings; officers, boards, committees, voting, and elections; and rules of the assembly.
 The exam also requires a level of familiarity with Robert's Rules of Order Newly Revised that enables the RP to effectively research parliamentary questions quickly, as is often required in a meeting situation.